-Why Mobile App Security Matters To Crypto Digital Wallet Developers
+Why Mobile App Security Matters to Crypto Digital Wallet Developers

 Willie Sutton reportedly was once asked why he robbed banks.
 “Because that’s where the money is!” was his supposed answer.
 In a little over 10 years since the unassuming launch of Bitcoin in 2009, cryptocurrencies have become mainstream currencies.
 So now threat actors also target digital wallets because, using Willie’s words, that’s where the cryptocurrencies are.